 Slovenia has also a seaside.
 We are talking about only 40 km of sea shores but good enough to get some action going.
 My favorite spot is Mesecev bay, which is not accessible by car.
 On nice sunny days the sea is flat in the morning and choppy through the day.
 Therefore it’s a quiet place to paddle to and relax while checking the sunset.
 We have no waves unfortunately.
 For that we have to drive to Italy or Croatia.

 Otherwise, the best time to visit Slovenia is from Spring to Autumn (April to October), with the top season being summer time (July and August).
 Of course we are trying to extend the season with organizing SUP trips for “penguin” (haha).
 But I have to confess, I am more a summer type of person, so these colder trips are organized only on warm sunny day in winter.

-Could you take us throught the different scenes from your video of SUP Safari trip in neighbouring Croatia?
+Could you take us through the different scenes from your video of SUP Safari trip in neighbouring Croatia?